 The April Poetry Month Kit contains three worksheets!
 The first worksheet outlines ten ways students can explore poetry.
 From apps to tweeting poems, this list gives you a variety of ideas for making Poetry Month exciting for your students.

 The other two poetry resources in the kit are specifically for Poem in Your Pocket Day (April 27).
 This calendar holiday is when people throughout the United States select a poem, carry it with them (in their pocket), and share it with others throughout the day.
 Have your students participate by writing their favorite poems down on the Poem in Your Pocket Day Scroll Template.
 Or you could have students create a Poem in Your Pocket Day Booklet using the last worksheet included in the kit.

 #2 Poem in Your Pocket Vocabulary Activity

-On April 27th, students across the nation will hopefully be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.
+On April 27th, students across the nation won't be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.

 Instead of having students choose a poem from a published poet, have students create their own vocabulary poems to share!
 That way, when students recite their poems, they are not only celebrating poetry, they are also celebrating (and reinforcing) vocabulary.

-For this activity, have students define a vocabulary word in the context of a short poem.
-The poem can rhyme, but does not have to, and the goal is for students to explain the meaning of the vocabulary word using succinct but powerful language, specific examples, and a strong ending.
+For this activity, students will define a vocabulary word in the context of a short poem.
+The poem can rhyme (but does not have to) and the goal is for students to explain the meaning of the vocabulary word using succinct but powerful language, specific examples, and a strong ending.

 And because the poem is meant to be carried around so it can be recited at any moment, it does not need to be long.
 After assembling a Poem in Your Pocket Day Booklet, have students write a final copy of their 2–3 vocabulary poems in their booklets and then record a video of them reciting it!